Jaan Jung

-Jaan Jung (18 November 1835 Tammeküla, Pilistvere Parish – 26 June 1900 Tamme, Imavere Parish) was an Estonian educator, cultural personnel, archeology and history enthusiast.
+Jaan Jung (18 November 1835 Tammeküla, Pilistvere Parish – 26 June 1900 Tamme, Imavere Parish) was an Estonian educator, cultural figure, and archeology and history enthusiast.

-1854-1856 he studied at Pilistvere parish school.
-1867-1899 he was the organist at Halliste Congregation.
-1857-1896 he taught at Kaidi School, located in Abja Parish.
+From 1854 to 1856 he studied at Pilistvere parish school.
+From 1867 to 1899 he was the organist at Halliste Congregation.
+From 1857 to 1896 he taught at Kaidi School, located in Abja Parish.

-He was a member of many Estonian national societies, eg Society of Estonian Literati.
+He was a member of many Estonian national societies, such as the Society of Estonian Literati.

-Since 1874 he started to register archeological objects located in Estonia.
+In 1874 he started to register archeological objects located in Estonia.